timfulker/musobuddy/replit.md

 External integration deployment requirement: All external integrations (Stripe payments, Mailgun webhooks, OAuth callbacks, third-party APIs) are configured to communicate with the deployed version of the application, not the development environment.
 Invoice reminders remain manual-only by user preference - automatic reminder system considered but rejected to maintain user control.
 Timeline preference: User prefers realistic timeline expectations over artificial urgency - focus on thorough functionality testing over rushed deployment.
-Pricing model reconsideration: User questioning whether AI usage limitations and artificial premium tiers are necessary.
-May be "making a rod for our own back" since AI costs are minimal (£0.80/month) and most musicians do 10-30 bookings/month.
-Preference to save Premium tier for actual premium features in future rollouts rather than artificial usage limits.
+AI Usage Model: Removed all AI usage limitations and artificial premium tiers as "making a rod for our own back" since AI costs are minimal (£0.74/month even for super-heavy users with 50 bookings).
+System now provides unlimited AI-powered email parsing and response generation for all users.
+Uses dual AI models: GPT-5 for email parsing, Claude Sonnet 4 for response generation.
 Booking card actions: User prefers "Conversation" as a primary action button instead of separate View/Edit buttons.
 Primary actions should be: Respond, Conversation, and View.
 Secondary actions (Thank You, Invoice, Contract, Compliance, Reject) belong in dropdown menu to reduce clutter.
 Document count indicators: Removed from booking cards due to persistent accuracy issues.
 User prefers working system without confusing indicators - Documents section remains accessible via booking details.
 Venue name auto-fill manual control: Modified venue name auto-complete to only trigger on explicit user action.
 No automatic searches occur when opening booking forms or typing in venue name field.
 Auto-fill only activates when user clicks in venue name field and presses Tab, providing complete manual control over when API calls are made.
 Other address fields retain normal auto-search behavior.